radiocannot/ror2-run-generator/README.md

 > "ChanceRollingArtifactUnlock" means "ChanceRollingArtifactUnlock_OneIn", meaning the bigger the number is the smaller the chance becomes.

 ## About
 I made this literally in 2 days, don't expect good quality now.
 I will add some more variables to affect your run (for example force you into Void Fields).
+Maybe will add reading savefile and using the data to force doing some unlocks.
 I will also make a ui version after i'm satisfied with the core code.